Willie169/Android-Non-Root/README.md

 * If for some reason `termux-change-repo` is not available, you can manually edit `sources.list` to replace the main url with a value obtained from [Termux Mirrors List](https://github.com/termux/termux-packages/wiki/Mirrors).
 * Run `nano $PREFIX/etc/apt/sources.list` to edit it.
 * This will not change the urls of other package repositories, to change those run `pkg install termux-tools` afterwards and use `termux-change-repo` or manually edit their files under `$PREFIX/etc/apt/sources.list.d` directory.
-* Changing the mirror may specially be needed if a user is still using bintray as the mirror or `pkg upgrade` command hasn't been run in a while to update termux package related scripts.
+* Changing the mirror may specially be needed if a user is still using bintray as the mirror or `pkg upgrade` command hasn’t been run in a while to update termux package related scripts.

 #### Further Readings and References about Package Command Error